tensorlayer/TensorLayer/README.md

 <!---  [![Documentation Status](https://readthedocs.org/projects/tensorlayercn/badge/)](https://tensorlayercn.readthedocs.io/)
 <!---  [![PyUP Updates](https://pyup.io/repos/github/tensorlayer/tensorlayer/shield.svg)](https://pyup.io/repos/github/tensorlayer/tensorlayer/) --->

-[TensorLayer](https://tensorlayer.readthedocs.io) is a novel TensorFlow-based deep learning and reinforcement learning library designed for researchers and engineers.
+[TensorLayer](https://tensorlayer.readthedocs.io) is a novel supports multiple backends deep learning and reinforcement learning library designed for researchers and engineers.
 It provides an extensive collection of customizable neural layers to build advanced AI models quickly, based on this, the community open-sourced mass [tutorials](https://github.com/tensorlayer/tensorlayer/blob/master/examples/reinforcement_learning/README.md) and [applications](https://github.com/tensorlayer).
 TensorLayer is awarded the 2017 Best Open Source Software by the [ACM Multimedia Society](https://twitter.com/ImperialDSI/status/923928895325442049).
 This project can also be found at [iHub](https://code.ihub.org.cn/projects/328) and [Gitee](https://gitee.com/organizations/TensorLayer).

 # News

-🔥 **3.0.0 will supports multiple backends, such as TensorFlow, MindSpore and more, allowing users to run the code on different hardware like Nvidia-GPU and Huawei-Ascend.
+🔥 **3.0.0 will supports multiple backends, such as TensorFlow, MindSpore , PaddlePaddle and more, allowing users to run the code on different hardware like Nvidia-GPU and Huawei-Ascend.
 We need more people to join the dev team, if you are interested, please email hao.dong@pku.edu.cn**

 🔥 Reinforcement Learning Zoo: [Low-level APIs](https://github.com/tensorlayer/tensorlayer/tree/master/examples/reinforcement_learning) for professional usage, [High-level APIs](https://github.com/tensorlayer/RLzoo) for simple usage, and a corresponding [Springer textbook](http://springer.com/gp/book/9789811540943)